paulomoraesdev/take-home-assessment/DECISIONS.md

   - Some level of over-engineering for a demo project.
   - Increased setup and maintenance complexity compared to simpler alternatives.

+The **API + WebApp split** would not be my default choice for a real project that was guaranteed not to grow beyond initial requirements.
+In that case, I would probably have chosen a serverless solution.
+The final decision with some degree of over-engineering was purely to provide more material for evaluation purposes.

 ## Authentication / Authorization

 I implemented an authentication middleware in the API that protects all project routes.